Grain

 Grains and cereal

 Grains and cereal are synonymous with caryopses, the fruits of the grass family.
 In agronomy and commerce, seeds or fruits from other plant families are called grains if they resemble caryopses.
 For example, amaranth is sold as "grain amaranth", and amaranth products may be described as "whole grains".
-The pre-Hispanic civilizations of the Andes had grain-based food systems, but at higher elevations none of the grains was a cereal.
+The pre-Hispanic civilizations of the Andes had grain-based food systems, but at higher elevations none of the grains belonged the cereal family.
 All three grains native to the Andes (kaniwa, kiwicha, and quinoa) are broad-leafed plants rather than grasses such as corn, rice, and wheat.[2]

 Classification